pdimens/harpy/Modules/imputation.md

 - sequence alignments, in `.bam` format
 |||

+After variants have been called, you may want to impute missing genotypes to get the most from your data.
+Harpy uses `STITCH` to impute genotypes, a haplotype-based method that is linked-read aware.
+Imputing genotypes requires a variant call file **containing SNPs**, such as that produced by `harpy variants`.
+STITCH cannot impute genotypes with the variant call files produced by `LEVIATHAN`, as they do not contain SNPs.
-You can impute genotypes with Harpy by calling the `impute` module:
+You can impute genotypes with Harpy using the `impute` module:
 ```bash
 harpy impute OPTIONS...
 ```